JYU-IBA/jabs/README.md

         $ cd build
         $ cmake ../
         $ make

+## Graphical user interface

+Simple Qt-based [GUI](qjabs/) is provided.
+Scripts can be edited and run, simulated spectra and experimental spectra are plotted (if available).
+Many GUI-specific features are missing, but the scripts themselves should work as described below.
+Note that there is no persistence, i.e everything should be reset between the runs.
+Currently some stopping forces and straggling data is not reloaded between runs and restarting the program may be necessary to reset these.

 ## Interactive or scripted usage

 This is the preferred way of using JaBS.
 Some command line options (see below) can be used in conjunction with the interactive or scripted mode.

 Launch JaBS in interactive mode simply by running `jabs` or `jabs --interactive`.
 Scripts (i.e. files with commands identical to interactive mode input) can be given as command line parameters e.g. `jabs script.jbs`, piped in `jabs < script.jbs` or run using the interactive mode.
 Filename from command line must not be `sample` (reserved keyword for giving the sample on the command line, see below).

 The interactive mode should be self-explanatory and an internal help is provided.
-Please see [the example script](example/script.jbs) to get started.
+Please see [the example script](example/example.jbs) to get started.

 ## Command line usage

 Several parameters can be set from the command line.
 See `jabs -h` and try something like this: